 Grafana has a highly developed built-in alert system, which, similar to Graylog, are periodically self- launched search queries that generate notifications when certain conditions are met.
 At the same time, the options for configuring and setting up alerts provided in the Grafana graphical interface are very wide, and notifications can be sent through many channels: email, slack, telegram, discord, etc.

 Instead of a conclusion…

-For all the considered software solutions in the latest versions, it should be noted a strong trend towards delegating the functionality of the primary processing of logs to their local agents, which can lead to some simplification of the functionality of log aggregators.
+For all the considered log monitoring tools in the latest versions, it should be noted a strong trend towards delegating the functionality of the primary processing of logs to their local agents, which can lead to some simplification of the functionality of log aggregators.
 It is also worth noting the trend of a gradual reduction in free functionality and the emergence of more and more paid ones.

 This applies to ELK and Graylog.
-ELK stack is the most complete solution for collecting and processing data but alerting only in paid versions significantly spoils the picture.
+ELK stack is one of the most complete log monitoring tools for collecting and processing data but alerting only in paid versions significantly spoils the picture.
 Graylog is also more of a log analysis tool.
-Grafana Loki is the simplest and lightest solution, and it is suitable for solving narrow problems when full observability of systems and services is not needed.
+Grafana Loki is one of the simplest and lightest log monitoring tools, and it is suitable for solving narrow problems when full observability of systems and services is not needed.

-Acure, despite being a young platform, is significantly superior in functionality to the presented solutions and provides full observability and powerful functionality absolutely for free.
+Acure, despite being a young platform, is significantly superior in functionality to the presented log monitoring tools and provides full observability and powerful functionality absolutely for free.